Mount Keith Mine: History

 WMC declared that it was ready to proceed with the project on 11 February 1993, now at an estimated cost of A$450 million, but Outokumpu was unwilling to commit to the mine and, 11 days later, sold its stake back to WMC for cash and considerations.
-Construction of the mine commeced soon after and activities at the mine peaked in 1994 with a construction work force of 1,000 people on site at the time.
+Construction of the mine commenced soon after and activities at the mine peaked in 1994 with a construction work force of 1,000 people on site at the time.
 Commissioning of the plant began in November 1994 and shipment of first ore took place in 1995.

 In 2005, WMC Resources was acquired by BHP, which bundled WMC's nickel assets under its Nickel West brand, which became the largest nickel producer in the state, producing a combined 67,000 tonnes out of the 180,000 tonnes produced in Western Australia in 2004–05.
 At the time of the WMC acquisition by BHP, the mine employed 950 people.

 In 2009, BHP reduced the mine's activity, laying off 300 employees.

+Due to an oversupply of nickel and a consequent drop in nickel prices, BHP announced on 11 July 2024 that it would temporarily close all of its Nickel West operations in October 2024 and place them in care and maintenance.
+This decision is scheduled to be reviewed in February 2027 but BHP would continue to spend $450 million annually on its nickel operations to facilitate a potential restart.
+The decision was estimated to affect 1,600 workers and the mines and smelters but BHP committed to offer all employees affected a redeployment or redundancy.